The Tombs of Atuan: Plot summary

 After questioning him, she learns that he has come to the Tombs to retrieve one half of the long-lost Ring of Erreth-Akbe, a magical artifact broken centuries earlier which is inscribed with nine Runes of Power; the breaking caused the Bond-Rune, necessary for peace in Earthsea, to be forgotten.
 Ged unknowingly received his half of the Ring during the events of A Wizard of Earthsea, and a dragon later told him what it was.
 Arha is enamored by Ged's tales of the outside world and delays executing him, instead sneaking him food and water.

 Kossil learns of Ged's existence, forcing Arha to promise that Ged will be sacrificed to the Nameless Ones; however, she realizes that she cannot go through with it, instead instructing Manan to dig a false grave in the Undertomb; she hides Ged in the Treasury, where neither Manan nor Kossil can enter.
-As she departs the Treasury, Ged thanks her using her true name - Tenar.
+As she departs the Treasury, Ged thanks her using her true name—Tenar.

-Arha and Kossil have a public falling out, with Kossil saying that nobody believes in the Nameless Ones any longer and Arha cursing her in the name of the Nameless Ones.
+Arha and Kossil have a public argument in which Kossil declares that the Nameless Ones no longer have power while Arha curses her in their name.
 Realizing that Kossil will now be determined to kill her, she heads to the labyrinth and sees Kossil exhuming Ged's false grave.
 Evading her, Arha goes to the Treasury and confesses everything to Ged, who has found the other half of Erreth-Akbe's ring.
-He tells Arha that she must either kill him or escape with him, and says that while the Nameless Ones demand her service, they give nor create anything in return.
-He tells her his true name, reciprocating the trust she has shown him.
+He tells Arha that she must either kill him or escape with him, and says that while the Nameless Ones demand her service, they neither give nor create anything in return.
+He tells her his true name, reciprocating her trust.

-They escape together, though Manan, who has come looking for Arha, falls into a pit in the Labyrinth and is killed when he attempts to attack Ged.
-The tombs begin to collapse in on themselves; Ged holds off their destruction until they are able to make it to the surface.
+Manan intervenes by attempting to attack Ged, but falls to his death in a pit as the tombs begin to collapse in on themselves; Ged holds off their destruction until they are able to escape to the surface.
 Arha reverts to calling herself Tenar as she and Ged travel across Atuan to the coast where his boat is hidden, intending to travel to present the Ring at Havnor.
-While waiting for the tide, she feels an urge to kill Ged for destroying her life but realizes while gazing at him that she has no anger left.
+While waiting for the tide, she feels an urge to kill Ged for destroying her life, but realizes while gazing at him that she has no anger left.
 Ged and Tenar sail to Havnor, where they are received in triumph.